hvh-guide/hvh-guide/docs/frequently-asked-questions.md

 Check out the Events Guide, Faction Wars and Adventure Mode for more information for advice on gearing for those modes.

 :::warning
-Do NOT merge these jewels to maximise the number of slots you can fill unless you have excess.
+Do NOT merge these jewels to maximize the number of slots you can fill unless you have excess.
 Take account of extra mythic slots
 :::

 ## Why should I avoid merging jewels?